smartloli/EFAK/README.md

 Each runtime instance of Kafka Eagle can only support a single type of storage format.

+# Kafka SQL

+Use the SQL statement to query the topic message log, and visualize the results, you can read [Kafka SQL](https://ke.smartloli.org/3.Manuals/9.KafkaSQL.html) to view the syntax.

 # Quickstart

 Please read [Kafka Eagle Install](https://ke.smartloli.org/2.Install/2.Installing.html) for setting up and running Kafka Eagle.